Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Experimental Setup

 \subsection{Baseline Comparison}

 Our proposed approach can be seen as a cross-lingual approach since the training data is created by projection from English to Indic sentences.
-Hence, we compare the performance of our model with zero-shot learning \cite{pires-etal-2019-multilingual}.
-We describe the baseline approach in detail below:
+Hence, we compare the performance of our model with zero-shot learning \cite{pires-etal-2019-multilingual} and teacher-student learning \cite{wu-etal-2020-single}.
+We describe the baseline approaches in detail below: